bitranox/bitranox_template_py_cli/INSTALL.md

 # Installation Guide

+> The CLI stack uses `rich-click`, which bundles `rich` styling on top of click-style ergonomics.

 This guide collects every supported method to install `bitranox_template_py_cli`, including isolated environments and system package managers.
 Pick the option that matches your workflow.